kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/DEVEL/2012-01-01-accessing-data.md

     // Begin a transaction on the specified row: putter.begin(entityId);

-    // Accumulate a set of puts to write atomically within a locality group: putter.put(family, qualifier, "value");
+    // Accumulate a set of puts to write atomically: putter.put(family, qualifier, "value");
     // Increment a cell indicating the number of times the row has been modified. putter.put("meta", "modifications", currentModificationCount + 1L);